 We fund projects and exhibitions to help artists escape the pressures of the profit motive, freeing them to create art that enriches us all.

 "We need writers who know the difference between production of a market commodity and the practice of an art.
 The profit motive is often in conflict with the aims of art."

 At one end, popular entertainment hammers art forms into a marrowless pulp.
 At the other, the fine art world has spiralled into elitism, abstraction, and cynicism.
 Art is everywhere, but it often seems irrelevant to real, everyday life.

 Similarly, churches often see art as a nicety, little more than a bit of self-expression or escape.
 But the best art explores what it means to be a flesh-and-blood human, by digging into the depths of both suffering and joy: it inspires reflection, discovery and even life-change.

-We organise local Hubs for artists to meet, share and pray: helping artists fight back at cynicism with whole-heartedness and generosity, creating art that’s full-blooded and honest.
+We create ways for artists to meet, share and pray: helping artists fight back at cynicism with whole-heartedness and generosity, creating art that’s full-blooded and honest.

 "The enduring task of Christian artists [is] to unmask pseudo-gods or false ideals and to reopen a vista toward the fullness of reality."

 Dr. E. John Walford

 A healthy culture is a common good: a way for us to gather, to have some kind of ‘common life’ beyond mere survival.
 It It even helps us to handle our disagreement and differences well.
 Needless to say, our own culture isn’t healthy in this regard.

 Into this context, the church has often widened these divisions, engaging in ‘culture wars’, fighting a losing battle to be the loudest voice in the room.
 Art has been seen as a weapon on such a battlefield, with artists being expected to change what people think, not open up how people think.